No H1–H3 elements found. Showing placeholder content.

 • 67% find splitting bills stressful

-• Only 43% use a bill-splitting app; the rest do it manually
+• 43% use a bill-splitting app; the rest do it manually

 The survey confirmed the problem.
 To see how others were solving it, I audited Wise's existing features and benchmarked 5 competitors (Revolut, PayPal, Xoom, Payoneer, and Western Union) to see how each handled international transfers, fees, and group features.
 I also conducted desk research on group travel spending behavior.
 As a team, we built an empathy map from traveler insights.